STF1998/Desk20/report/backgroundAndMotivation.md

 # Defined problem

-The problem we aim to solve is procrastination using visual aids with a positive social aspect.
+The problem we aim to solve is procrastination using visual aids with a positive social enterprise aspect.

 ## Scope